Archdeacon of Bournemouth

-The Archdeacon of Bournemouth is a senior ecclesiastical officer within the Diocese of Winchester.
-As Archdeacon, he or she is responsible for the disciplinary supervision of the clergy within the archdeaconry, which consists of six deaneries in the southern part of the diocese: Bournemouth, Christchurch, Eastleigh, Lyndhurst, Romsey and Southampton.
-Before 2000, the title was Archdeacon of Winchester.
+The archdeacon of Bournemouth is a senior ecclesiastical officer within the Diocese of Winchester.
+The archdeacon is responsible for the disciplinary supervision of the clergy within the archdeaconry, which consists of six deaneries in the southern part of the diocese: Bournemouth, Christchurch, Eastleigh, Lyndhurst, Romsey and Southampton.
+Before 2000, the title was archdeacon of Winchester.

 History

-A similar area of the diocese was previously supervised by the ancient Archdeacons of Winchester, while the north (now the new Winchester archdeaconry) was previously overseen by the Archdeacon of Basingstoke.
+A similar area of the diocese was previously supervised by the ancient archdeacons of Winchester, while the north (now the new Winchester archdeaconry) was previously overseen by the archdeacon of Basingstoke.